daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 To make the pace of the conversation sound more natural, I would cue each portion of dialog from my laptop.

+# `say`

+I had used the `say` command in the past to generate text-to-speech audio.
+The `say` that comes with macOS is great.
+But I've been developing in an Ubuntu environment for several years now, and I was curious to explore the text-to-speech options available for Linux.

+A while back, I installed some audio package (I forget which one) via `apt` and unbeknownst to me, one of the package's dependencies was [GNUstep], a software bundle that provides a `say` command, among other things.

+I gave GNUstep's `say` a try, and the results were underwhelming compared to the Apple version:

+{% highlight bash %}
+say "I am a terrible speech synthesizer"
+{% endhighlight %}

+**TODO: See if I can record a wav of the output and embed an audio player into the page.**

+**Maybe I could use an HTML5 `<audio src="..."></audio>` element?**

+It just didn't sound natural enough.
+I think it's wonderful that the Free Software Foundation implemented an OSS replacement for the macOS `say` command, but in a time where children grow up talking to natural-sounding TTS personalities like Siri and Alexa, GNUstep's `say` ends up sounding robotic and corny by comparison.

+# Google Text-to-Speech

+After looking around for a while for other options, I saw that Google Cloud has a [Text-to-Speech][google-tts] product.
+The quality is excellent, but it is a paid product that requires a Google Cloud account if you want to use the Text-to-Speech API directly.

+It turns out, however, [Google Translate][google-translate] uses the same Text-to-Speech engine (albeit with less options), and you can use it out of the box with much less ceremony (and for free, to boot).

 * Text-to-speech narrator
-  * I tried the built-in `say` command on Ubuntu (TODO: find the package), and it's cool, but it doesn't sound natural enough, sounds robotic and corny; in this day and age we are all used to more natural sounding robot voices like Siri and Alexa
-    * For entertainment value, see if I can record a wav of `/usr/bin/say 'I am a terrible speech synthesizer'` and embed an audio player into the page
-      * could use HTML5 `<audio src="..."></audio>` element
   * The best solution I found was the Google Text-to-Speech service
     * To use the Google Text-to-Speech service directly requires a Google Cloud Services account, but it turns out that you can use it with less ceremony